MemoryDisaggregation/FineMem/README.md

 ### DM Swap System

-See Readme in folder Swap_FinrMem_Sim
+About the running of simulator please see Readme in folder Swap_FineMem_Sim, and you can FineMem-Swap's repository at https://github.com/MemoryDisaggregation/fastswap (we will add more scripts for environment setting and running in the future).